micrittenden/BreakingIntuition/README.md

-# Data100-BreakingIntuition
+# Population Data Visualization
-Coursework for an introductory data science class in my first year at university.
-Topics focused on global development and data science.
+Intro-level project on data visualization using population data from different administrative levels in the West African countries of Liberia and Monrovia.